bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 ### Personal Finance

+2021 was the 3rd year since I've started to invest my savings actively (mostly in individual stocks).
+I've had a good year overall and I've reached my primary objectives on that front.

 As I get older I definitely think a lot more about savings, investments and generating some passive income.
 I ignored all the crypto hype for yet another year and I stuck to my guns and my simple value investing strategy.

-Finance is also a fun hobby for me.
-If I didn't like to analyze companies and industries, I'd certainly go for investment in some passive ETFs.
+Finance is also a fun hobby for me and I dedicate a lot of my free time to it.
+I'm following a lot of news feeds, blogs, and YouTube channels dedicated to investing.
+I even subscribed to the Wall Street Journal last year!
+If I didn't like to analyze companies and industries so much, I'd certainly go for investment in some passive ETFs.
 That's the way to go for most people.

 ## Lowlights